 Virabhadrasana, otherwise known as Warrior, is one of the most powerful moves you will come across in yoga.
 Not only for your body but for your mind too.
-The warrior sequence can be practiced by all yogis from beginners to the most experienced.
-There are three main versions of Virabhadrasana, all of which stretch the chest, lungs, shoulders, neck, belly, and groin.
-As well as, strengthening the thighs, calves, and ankles.
+All yogis can practice the warrior sequence from beginners to the most experienced.
+There are three main versions of Virabhadrasana, all of which stretch the chest, lungs, shoulders, neck, belly, and groin, and strengthen the thighs, calves, and ankles.

 To practice this, start by standing with your feet hip-width apart.
 Then step one foot back and place it on the ground.
 Ensuring your hips are square and facing forward and that your front leg is at a 90-degree angle.
 Once you are comfortable to reach your arms up, touch your palms together and look up to the sky.

-Warrior II stretches the groin, shoulders, chest, and lungs.
-As well as stimulating the abdominal organs and increasing blood circulation around the body.
-Plus it releases tension in the lower back and strengthens the legs and ankles.
+Warrior II stretches the groin, shoulders, chest, and lungs and stimulates the abdominal organs and increases blood circulation around the body.
+Plus, it releases tension in the lower back and strengthens the legs and ankles.